When a Loved One Refuses Rehab: What Families Can Do Next

 Substance use can deplete the body of essential nutrients, disrupt digestion, impact sleep, and affect mood regulation.
 Rebuilding physical health through food is one of the most effective ways to support emotional stability, energy levels, and long-term sobriety.

-For Australian clients returning home after treatment in New Zealand, the goal is not perfection.
+For clients returning home after treatment in New Zealand, the goal is not perfection.
 It is about creating simple, realistic eating habits that fit everyday life.

 What to Expect in Your First 30 Days After Rehab